Student Groups & Partnerships

 Student Groups (in collaboration with WMS Counseling Team – details on groups above)

-Mental Health care includes counseling for stress, depression, relationship concerns, peer pressure, family conflict and more.
-Mental Health Care is currently being provided virtually.
+Mental Health care includes counseling for stress, depression, relationship concerns, peer pressure, family conflict, and more.

 Jean Gorecki – Nurse Practitioner